wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/create-a-connection.md

 Connections in Choreo allow you to integrate Choreo components, or to integrate Choreo components to external services or resources.
 Connections provide a simple and uniform way to integrate with services and resources.

-To consume a service deployed on Choreo within your service, you must create a connection to the service you want to consume.
+To consume a service deployed on Choreo or a third party service within your service, you must create a connection to the service you want to consume.

+# Create a Connection to a Service Deployed in Choreo

 To create a connection, follow the steps given below: